msimonborg/pyrex/README.md

 # PYREx
 Phone Your Rep rewrite in Pheonix.

-See it in running at https://phoneyourrep.org
+See it in production at https://phoneyourrep.org

 ## Stack